 3. A cross between a tall plant (TT) and a short pea plant (tt) resulted in progeny that was all tall plants because

 (c) tallness is the recessive trait

-(d) height of pea plant is not governed by gene ‘T’ or ‘t’
+(d) height of the pea plant is not governed by gene ‘T’ or ‘t’

-4. Which of the following statement is incorrect?
+4. Which of the following statements is incorrect?

 (a) For every hormone, there is a gene.